 The FHA Guidelines on the minimum Credit Score needed by a borrower to insure a loan is 580.
 The majority of FHA Lenders require between a 620 and 640 score for FHA mortgages.

 FHA Loans require a minimum downpayment of 3.5% if you have a credit score of 580 or higher.
 If you have a score of 500-579 it may be possible to get approved with 10% down.

 When applying for a mortgage, not just FHA, but any loan you’ll need to prepare several documents for your mortgage lender.
 W2’s, tax returns and pay stubs just to name a few.
 Click here to see all the documents you’ll need for a mortgage loan.

 Conventional vs FHA Loans

 We compare the Pros and Cons of both conventional and FHA loans.
 FHA Loans are easier to qualify for and require a low downpayment while conventional loans could save you money over the course of the loan.

 Typically the lower your credit score is the higher your closing costs will be.
-On average you can expect to pay between 1-5% for closing costs.
-For FHA Loans up to 6% of the closing costs can be paid by the seller.
+You can expect to pay between 1-2% on average for closing costs.